Jacob Jordaens: General

 Jordaens was a very prolific painter, draftsman and designer of tapestries and prints who left a large oeuvre.
 He worked primarily, though not exclusively, for the rich Antwerp bourgeoisie.
 He received also a few commissions from aristocratic patrons.
-The many commissions, also from church patrons, he received after becoming the leading Flemish painter following Rubens' death resulted in a decline in the quality of his output due to an increased reliance on workshop assistance.
-Jordaens' paintings are populated with many figures, even though he lacked compositional talent.
+The many commissions, also from church patrons, he received after becoming the leading Flemish painter following Rubens's death resulted in a decline in the quality of his output due to an increased reliance on workshop assistance.
+Jordaens's paintings are populated with many figures, even though he lacked compositional talent.
 He combined high art with folk culture related elements.
 The popular tone of his genre painting sometimes borders on the caricature as he depicts his personages acting in a very effusive manner.
 His art has often been regarded as less idealized than that of Rubens and van Dyck.
 Nevertheless, it is now known that even though he did not read Latin or Greek and was thus unable to access the classical sources in their original language, he did rely on his knowledge of French to read classical literature in French translations.
 It is, for instance, known that for his Marsyas ill-treated by the Muses (on display at the Mauritshuis, The Hague), Jordaens relied on a French translation of the Eikones (Images) by Greek author Philostratus.
 This author of the third century A.D. wrote descriptions of 65 paintings which he had seen in a picture gallery in Naples.
 Jordaens's painting of Marsyas illustrates the painting entitled "Pan" in the Eikones.

 An example of this combination of high art and populist tendencies is shown in his multiple versions of the fable of The Satyr and the Peasant.
 Based on the fable of the Satyr and the Peasant from Aesop's Fables, Jordaens used the fable to combine two of the painting genres in which he excelled: mythological painting and the peasant genre.
 His various interpretations of the subject and the many repetitions of these works by his workshop and followers popularized the theme which was then taken up by Flemish and Dutch painters such as Jan Cossiers and Jan Steen.